pragmagrid/Sage2-Roll/README.md

 * Inside the /opt/Sage2 folder, go to the keys folder and edit the GO-linux script adding the ip address you wish to connect to the 	     Sage2 server at inside the servers variable.
 *       run the GO-linux script with:
 		# ./GO-linux
 * Now go back to the main Sage2 directory and run the command:
-*       # npm install in
+* 	npm run in

-    This will install all the needed NodeJS dependencies for Sage2
+* This will install all the needed NodeJS dependencies for Sage2

 **Starting the Sage2 Server**